CGR Fairlie 0-6-0+0-6-0: The Fairlie locomotive

 The Fairlie locomotive was invented by a Scottish engineer, Robert Francis Fairlie, and patented on 12 May 1864.
 In general appearance, the locomotive is reminiscent of the German-built Zwillinge (twins) of 1898, which saw service on the narrow gauge lines in German South West Africa and other German territories.
-However, while the Zwillinge were pairs of individual locomotives which were semi-permanently coupled back-to-back, the Double Fairlie was a single "two-faced" locomotive with either a double-ended boiler or two separate boilers and with smokeboxes at each end, a central firebox and a central cab, all mounted on one rigid frame.
+However, while the Zwillinge were pairs of individual locomotives which were semi-permanently coupled back-to-back, the Double Fairlie was a single "two-faced" locomotive with a double-ended boiler with smokeboxes at each end, a central steamspace over two fireboxes and a central cab, all mounted on one rigid frame.
 It ran on two pivoting engine units or powered bogies, similar to those of a Garratt locomotive, with the cylinders on each engine unit at the respective locomotive ends.
 Couplers, buffers and, where they were in use, cowcatchers were mounted on the engine unit bogies so that they could more accurately follow the curvature of the track.

 Characteristics

 The Double Fairlie was the first articulated locomotive to enter service in South Africa and also the first to have Walschaerts valve gear, which had been invented in 1844 by Belgian locomotive foreman Egide Walschaerts.
-The locomotive which was acquired by the CGR was of the separate boiler type.
-It had two boiler barrels, with a central firebox common to both barrels and fired from the side.
+The locomotive which was acquired by the CGR had two boiler barrels connected to a common steamspace over two fireboxes which were fired from the side.
 The buffing and drawgear were fitted on the two engine units.
 The pivots were located under the two boiler saddles and were carried on centre bearings which formed part of the engine unit frames.

 The steam pipes were routed across the front tube-plates into fittings which formed a prolongation of the bottom part of the smokeboxes.
 From there, steam passed through a swivelling and sliding joint to the cylinders.
 The exhaust pipes back to the smokeboxes were equipped with ball and socket joints.

 Due to its uncomfortable and cramped cab, the locomotive was unpopular with the crews.
-The side-fired central firebox resulted in very cramped workspace for the fireman.
+The side-fired fireboxes resulted in very cramped workspace for the fireman.
 Since the driver worked isolated on the other side of the firebox, the men would be unable to reach each other in the event of an emergency.
 In addition, the fireman could only clean the grate while the engine was stopped.